Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

 - It uses schemas - gives you better of control of the structure of documents you want to store in the database
 - Shcema is the blue print of the product and model builds on the schema

+**Installtion of Unique Validator with mongoose**
+- `npm install mongoose-unique-validator`
+- This package is different from the package `express-validator` which is used to test data coming from a post request
+- What `mongoose-unique-validator` does instead is that it double checks that there is no pre-existing user before a new user document object is stored in the user collection

 # Using Mongoose

 - Makes it easier to run MongoDB driver.
 Note that installing this package does not install the mongo DB database